The New Graduate's Guide To Job Search

 List any paid or unpaid internships, other jobs you’ve held while in school and volunteer activities.
 For each role, frame your responsibilities and accomplishments in a way that’s relevant to the hiring managers you’re targeting.
 Connect the skills you applied and the expertise you gained in each role to the specific skills and expertise needed in the types of jobs you’re applying for.

 You won’t be prompted to apply to every job with your Indeed Resume.
 But because you can download it as a file, you can print it or attach it to job applications that allow attachments.

-- Enter past work experience, skills, relevant eduction and certifications.
+Enter past work experience, skills, relevant education and certifications.